cpsamtec/virtuin/README.md

  unix:///var/run/docker.sock when docker is running on the same machine as Virtuin.
 If you are running docker on a different machine you can change accordingly.
 Default **unix:///var/run/docker.sock**
-- VIRT_BROKER_ADDRESS - The ip address of the machine running Virtuin.
-You will most likely leave this localhost as you will most likely have the Virtuin Application and Docker running on the same machine.
+- VIRT_GUI_SERVER_ADDRESS - The ip address of the machine running Virtuin.
+You will most likely leave this localhost as you will most likely have the Virtuin application and docker running on the same machine.
 Default **localhost**
 - VIRT_DOCKER_USER (optional) - Virtuin will pull your required docker images.
 If you need to login for private images, supply your Docker Hub username here.
 - VIRT_DOCKER_PASSWORD (optional) - Docker Hub password to match VIRT_DOCKER_USER